 August 6, 2010 in Finance, Housing, Landlord-Tenant, Local Government, Mortgage Crisis, Mortgages, NIMBY, Property Theory, Real Estate Transactions, Scholarship, State Government | Permalink | Comments (0) | TrackBack (0)

 Wednesday, August 4, 2010

 Iowa Clinical Law on Accessibility and Universal Design in Affordable Housing

-The University of Iowa Clinical Law Program has The Washignton Court Housing Survey: A Study of Accessibility and Universal Design in Affordable Housing--Executive Summary, published in the The survey and research was completed by student interns supervised by Leonard A. Sandler.
+The University of Iowa Clinical Law Program has The Washignton Court Housing Survey: A Study of Accessibility and Universal Design in Affordable Housing--Executive Summary, published in the Journal of Affordable Housing & Community Development Law Winter, Vol. 19, No. 2, pp. 191-204, 2010.
+The survey and research was completed by student interns supervised by Leonard A. Sandler.
 The abstract:

 This looks like a great example not only of the kind of field research that can really add to the body of useful knowledge for both theorists and practitioners, but also of a fascinating clinical teaching project.

 August 4, 2010 in Affordable Housing, Architecture, Development, Housing, Landlord-Tenant, Scholarship, Sustainability, Teaching | Permalink | Comments (0) | TrackBack (0)